olcf/hands-on-with-frontier/challenges/MPI_Basics/README.md

 **Helloworld Outline**

 We have setup this example to use 4 ranks, each mapped to a separate core on the node.
-This was done in the submission script, which you may look at if you wish, with `vi /hello/submit_hello.sbatch`.
+This was done in the submission script, which you may look at if you wish, with `cat hello/submit_hello.sbatch`.

 The line in the submssion script that sets this example to use 4 ranks with one per core is: